Lawton’s Living History: Frontier Lore & Restless Spirits

 Fort Sill: A Brief History

-• Founding: The fort was founded under the command of Major General Philip H. Sheridan; it was named for Brigadier General Joshua W. Sill, a Civil War officer who died in 1862.
+The fort was founded under the command of Major General Philip H. Sheridan; it was named for Brigadier General Joshua W. Sill, a Civil War officer who died in 1862.
+The fort’s objective was to stabilize the region after the Red River War (1874–1875) and protecting supply trains and settlers.

 Geronimo’s grave

-• Cold War and modern era: Fort Sill continued as the home of the Field Artillery School and adapted to modern artillery systems, including rockets and missile-related training and tactics.
-It remains a major training installation for the U.S. Army.
+During World War II, parts of Fort Sill served as a POW camp for captured Axis soldiers.
+Fort Sill continued as the home of the Field Artillery School and adapted to modern artillery systems; it remains a major training installation for the U.S. Army.

 Hauntings at Fort Sill

-• Background: After his 1886 surrender, Geronimo was confined at Fort Sill until his death in 1909.
-His presence casts a long shadow over the post.
+1. Geronimo’s Prison Cell - After his 1886 surrender, Geronimo was confined at Fort Sill until his death in 1909.
+Visitors and staff report a heavy feeling in the air, disembodied voices, sudden drops in temperature, and feelings of despair.

-3. Museum and Historic Buildings (Post Headquarters / Battery areas)
+3. Museum and Historic Buildings (Post Headquarters / Battery areas) - Staff and researchers have reported disembodied footsteps, poltergeist activity, doors opening on their own, and even phantom trumpet calls.

 Bison roaming freely